ImageArg/ImageArg-Shared-Task/README.md

 **[UPDATE]** The organizers noticed recent changes to the Tweet policy that prevents viewing content without a logged-in account.
 It might make [stweet](https://github.com/markowanga/stweet) not work at the moment.
 In this case, please pull `plugins` folder and run `python get_train_dev_data_v2.py`.
-This code will work best with macOS-ARM/X86 and Ubuntu/Debian systems.
-You will need to install Python 3.9 to run the scrip properly.
+This code will work best with macOS-ARM/X86 and Ubuntu/Debian systems with a Python 3.9 environment.
 If you are macOS users please install XCode (`xcode-select --install`).
-If you are
-Linux users please install essential build tools (`sudo apt-get install build-essential`).
+If you are Linux users please install essential build tools (`sudo apt-get install build-essential`).
 If you are Windows users or have any other issues, please contact the organizers by email or [ImageArg Slack](https://join.slack.com/t/imagearg/shared_invite/zt-1ss5hdb6d-eNCaWOAEe4O_8UE1gQxIxA).